numero69/gosdk/README.md

 gosdk is licensed under the GNU v3 license, and according to that, I, Cristei Gabriel-Marian, provide you the code as-is, and give you full freedom over the usage of it, but I will not take responsability for your usage of it.
 Please consider consulting the actual licensing terms by clicking on the "GPL v3.0" button that should be next to the contributors tab.

 # information
-The formatting method for gosdk is Clang Format, using the Linux Kernel config.
-Include Guards are handled by using globals for every filter.
+The formatting method for gosdk is a custom clang-format config that is often either recognized by Visual Studio versions (tested only on VS19) or usable throughout the CLI by installing a specific binary for it and running the command "clang-format -i (place).(format)"
 # contribution guidelines
 To contribute to gosdk, you must respect these (http://web.mst.edu/~cpp/common/hungarian.html) Hungarian notation guidelines, and your code must be written in Pascal Case, if you implement code that isn't yours, it's recommended and asked that you source and credit the creator.